CkTD/projects/readme.md

-collections of projects, assignment or just for fun
+collection of assignments or just for fun